El-Obeid

-El-Obeid (الأبيض, al-ʾAbyaḍ, lit. "the White"), also romanized as Al-Ubayyid, is the capital of the state of North Kurdufan, in Sudan.
+El-Obeid (الأبيض, al-ʾAbyaḍ, lit. "the White"), also romanized as Al-Ubayyid, is the capital of the state of North Kordofan, in Sudan.

 History and overview

 El-Obeid was founded by the pashas of Ottoman Egypt in 1821.
 It was attacked by the Mahdists in September 1882, and, after capitulation, was subsequently destroyed in 1883.
 It was then rebuilt on a modern plan in 1898, following the fall of the Mahdist empire.

 In 2008, its population was 340,940.
 It is an important transportation hub: the terminus of a rail line, the junction of various national roads and camel caravan routes, and the end of a pilgrim route from Nigeria.
 As regional commercial centre, it is known for products such as gum arabic, millet, oilseeds, and livestock.

 The population of El-Obeid today is majority Muslim, with a small Christian presence.
 The town is the site of an airport and an oil refinery.
 El-Obeid is home to the University of Kordofan, one of the largest universities in Sudan, established in 1990.
 Since 1989, the city also has been home to a French Association (Alliance française) that serves as a Sudanese-French cultural centre in cooperation with the university's French language department.

 The United Nations Mission in Sudan established its Logistics Base there.

 Due to the repair and paving of asphalt roads and the emergence of several private bus companies, transport became easier between the town and the Sudanese capital Khartoum.
 The 500 km journey takes about nine hours by tourist coach, and another three hours from El-Obeid to Um Kadada in Darfur.